vuestorefront/vue-storefront/packages/core/docs/shopify/use-user.md

 # useUser composable

-`useUser` composition API function is responsible, as its name suggests, for interactions with user in your eCommerce.
-This function returns following values:
+`useUser` composition API function is responsible, as its name suggests, for interactions with users in your eCommerce.
+This function returns the following values:

-- `user` - a main data object that contains user structure in platform specific structure
+- `user` - the main data object that contains user structure in platform-specific structure
 ```typescript
 export type Maybe<T> = T | null;